Eligibility and classification within para-sport is designed to ensure competition is fair and that athletes can compete on a level playing field.

 Please note that there is no ‘guest’ entry to INAS events.

-There are two levels of athlete eligibility.
+For II1 athletes, there are two levels of eligibility.
 Athletes should consult with their INAS Member organisation carefully to identify which level they should apply for.

 National Eligibility Officers (NEOs)